the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 How is the lab involved in the department?
 How does the lab work with participants?
 - Publications: What needs to happen before a paper is published? what are the preprint policies?
 What are the journal preferences?
-How does the lab deal with authorship({ref}`cm-aa`)? see Liboiron et al. 2017 and [Dalmeet Singh Chawla 2018](https://www.science.org/content/article/assigning-authorship-research-papers-can-be-tricky-these-approaches-can-help) for author order discussions.
+How does the lab deal with authorship({ref}`cm-aa`)? see {cite:ps}`Liboiron2017equity`  and {cite:pas}`Chawla2018assigning` for author order discussions.
     - Consider academic citation practices.
 [Who do you choose to link and re-circulate in your work?
 Who gets erased?
 Who should you stop citing?](http://www.criticalethnicstudiesjournal.org/citation-practices)
 - Conferences:
 How do you give a talk?
 Which conference should be attended and why?
 How are visualisations made accessible?
 How is work in progress presented?
-What is the conference budget (this should be seperate from the training budget)?
+What is the conference budget (this should be seperate from the training budget in 18)?
+Guidelines for PhD candidates could be at least 1-2 local/regional conferences during the first year(s) of PhD, and 1 major international one later in the project.
 - Finances: What grants pay for the lab?
 What will/won't the lab pay for?
 What grants can people apply for?